sdobz/pose-demo/README.md

 - `2022-04-25 - 12:45` - Can't drop this, not good enough.
 One more hour! `useResource` simplifies network state
 - ` - 13:15` - Finished `useResource` and `AppContext`, starting data submission
 - ` - 13:30` - Finished data submission/retrival code, diagnosing permission issue (oh no)
+- ` - 13:45` - Giving up on proper permissions!

+## Conclusion

+Yep, it took almost exactly 8 hours but I am happy with the result.
+None of the code is particularly bad (barring the tfs integration, it has some issues)

+This is very much code I'm familiar with, much of the development was as-fast as I can type.
+I lost quite a bit of time on permissions (around a full hour) which is no surprise.

+Honestly, 8 hours is about 7 hours too long for a coding challenge, but it's been ages since I got to slam something out like this and I did end up enjoying myself and proving out some new ideas (feature based organization)

+Thanks for your time!